 Niagara Falls was breathtaking and even though it was a minimal Presidential site at best, I found it to be a very worthwhile stop.
 While the next site on our agenda paled in comparison to Niagara when it came to beauty, it far exceeded the Falls when the focus turned to the Presidents; especially since it was one of only 38 such places in the country.
 Forest Lawn Cemetery was only 20 miles to the south and even though I had visited the grave of Millard Fillmore in 2014, I was still anxious to get back.
 As Vicki drove the Avenger through the massive front gates of Forest Lawn, I had to laugh to myself when she said: “I wonder if we will see a deer in here like last time?”
 I suppose I was impressed that she had remembered being in that cemetery before, but I know it disappointed my photographer that his wife’s focus was on an animal and not the final resting place of a President.

 The Avenger was parked in the exact same place it had been three years earlier.
 Vicki stayed in the car and checked out social media on her phone while my photographer carried me to the fenced-in Fillmore burial site.
-The gravesite of our 13th President looked unchanged since our last visit; which meant our photoshoot at the tomb lasted less than ten minutes.
+The gravesite of our 13th President looked unchanged since our last visit, which meant our photoshoot at the tomb lasted less than ten minutes.
 At one point, Tom carefully placed me on top of the shrubbery that surrounded Fillmore’s granite obelisk for a couple of photos.
 But as I stood there, knee-deep in the greenery, I thought the shrubs had overtaken the lower part of the obelisk and they had become somewhat of an eyesore.
 I also noticed that the President’s actual small tombstone, where I had posed in 2014, was nearly hidden by the shrubs.

 I know that it’s hard for my photographer to be near a city where a Presidential gravesite is located and not make an attempt to see it.
 And unlike his wife, I’m happy that he makes that effort.
 It was 10:30am and I was back in the camera case as we headed for the cemetery’s exit.
 Then out of nowhere, I heard Vicki suddenly shout out: “Tom, Tom, look over there.
-I see a baby fawn laying next to that headstone.”
+I see a baby fawn lying next to that headstone.”
 I couldn’t believe my resin ears.
 Sure enough, Vicki had spotted what appeared to be a new-born fawn that was huddled alongside the large granite marker of John W. Crafts.
 Tom grabbed the camera bag, with me in it, and quietly exited the car to capture images of the baby deer.
 During the photo session, I caught a glimpse of the fawn and was amazed by how close my photographer got to it.
-At one point, however, he got too close and the small critter stood up on its wobbly legs and trotted off to another hiding spot.
+At one point, however, he got too close, and the small critter stood up on its wobbly legs and trotted off to another hiding spot.
 My cameraman and his wife spent a few minutes searching for the fawn’s mother, but they came up empty handed.
 I was sure that the doe was not too far from her baby.

 Once we left Forest Lawn Cemetery, I had some time to reflect on our close encounter with the newborn fawn.
 After all, our next stop was over 140 miles away near the small village of Moravia, New York.
 It was 1:40pm when we pulled into Fillmore Glen State Park that was located just south of Moravia.
 The reason for our visit was the state park had featured a replica of President Millar Fillmore’s birthplace log cabin.
 When my photographer found out that we needed a park pass or we had to pay an eight-dollar fee to enter the park, old “Captain Cheapo” had his wife park the car and he carried me on foot over three hundred yards to the cabin.